jonathan-farah/NYU-and-PITTS/README.md

 # PittFind

-**PittFind** is a web application for exploring the University of Pittsburgh campus and managing campus events.
-Users can view an interactive map, create and remove events at buildings, find walking routes, and see their current location.
+**PittFind** is a full-stack web application developed by a 4-person team during SteelHacks 2025 (24-hour hackathon).
+It helps University of Pittsburgh students explore the campus and manage club events through an interactive map.

-## What It Does
+## Features

 - Displays an interactive campus map with building markers
 - Allows users to create, view, and remove events at campus buildings
 - Provides walking directions between buildings
 - Lets users show/hide their current location on the map
-- Includes a help modal for user guidance
+- Help modal for user guidance

 ## Technologies Used

-- **Frontend**: HTML, CSS, JavaScript, Leaflet for map rendering
+- **Frontend**: HTML, CSS, JavaScript, Leaflet.js
 - **Backend**: Python, Flask
-- **Database**: SQLite for storing buildings and events
+- **Database**: SQLite
 - **Map Data**: OpenStreetMap tiles

+## How to Run

+1. **Install dependencies**
+	Run `pip install -r requirements.txt` in the project root

+2. **Start the backend**
+	Run `python backend/app.py` to start the Flask server

+3. **Access the frontend**
+	Open your browser and go to `http://localhost:5000` to use the app

+## Contributors
+- Christopher Achkar
+- Jonathan Farah
+- Christopher Fu
+- Sidharth Rajesh